-Having conducted its performance evaluation, the Board believe that it, and each of its committees, have been effective in carrying out their objectives and that each individual director has been effective, has demonstrated commitment to the role, and has sufficient time to fulfil their duties.
+Having conducted its performance evaluation, the Board believes that it, and each of its committees, have been effective in carrying out their objectives and that each individual director has been effective, has demonstrated commitment to the role, and has sufficient time to fulfil their duties.
 The Board discussed the challenges and opportunities that were identified through the performance evaluation and agreed appropriate development points on which progress will be assessed in the next financial period.

 The Board does not consider the use of external consultants to conduct this evaluation is likely to provide any meaningful advantage over the process that has been adopted and would incur an unnecessary expense.
-However, the option of doing so will be regularly reviewed.
+However, the option of doing so will continue to be reviewed on a regular basis.